nicolaslima321-labs/old-nickflix/README.md

 Because of time, the project its unfinished yet, theres some of these follow things left that i'm still working on.

-- JWT authentication
+- Deal with JWT authentication
 - Reponsive design for mobile apps
-- Improve middlewares
 - Page section to account and content management
+- Improve UI and UX

+**Mobile documentation still in progress**

 ---